TornadoChen7/INFO-5940-Codespace/README.md

 ## Troubleshooting
 - The Jupyter extension should install automatically.
 If you still cannot select a Python kernel on Jupyter Notebook: Go to the left sidebar >> **Extensions** >> search for **Jupyter** >> reload window (or reinstall it).

+## Modifications on requirements.txt
+The version of pandas library is upgraded to 2.2.2, and the version of numpy library is upgraded to 1.26.4 to resolve the library compatibility issues.

+## Instructions to run the application using the provided setup
+1. Use export API_KEY="YOUR_API_KEY" to store your api key in the terminal
+2. Use export BASE_URL="base_url" to store the base URL in the terminal.
+In this repo, we used Cornell's Gateway to access models.
+3. Run streamlit run chat_with_pdf.py to run the application using the provided setup.
+4. Upload your files with .txt or .pdf extentions in the application.
+5. Build index with these files.
+6. Then you can chat with the AI!
+7. You can upload multiple files at once.
+If you want to change the uploaded file, you can delete the files and rebuild the index.